-The Team has a number of aims, which include quantifying the risk of coronary events associated with changes in coronary artery calcium scores and determining whether high levels of fitness or use of cholesterol-lowering medication can influence this risk.
+The Team has a number of active areas of research, which include quantifying the risk of coronary events associated with changes in coronary artery calcium scores and determining whether high levels of fitness or use of cholesterol-lowering medication can influence this risk.
 Researchers are especially concerned about whether space radiation affects endothelial cells, the lining of blood vessels, which might initiate or accelerate coronary heart disease.
-They are simultaneously examining the efficacy of countermeasures, such as strong anti-oxidants, to the effects of radiation exposure on the blood vessels.
+They are simultaneously examining the efficacy of countermeasures, such as strong anti-oxidants, to ameliorate the effects of radiation exposure on the blood vessels.

-The Team is also using novel ultrasound techniques to assess changes in cardiac size, shape and function over the course of prolonged spaceflight on the International Space Station.
-Because the heart seems to shrink and reduce its ability to fill completely in space, activities such as exercise or temperature control may be compromised.
+The Team is also using novel ultrasound techniques to assess changes in cardiac size, shape and function over the course of prolonged spaceflight on the ISS.
+Because the heart seems to shrink and reduce its ability to fill completely in space, activities such as exercise or maintain temperature control may be compromised.
 Therefore, the Team also is determining whether spaceflight impairs temperature regulation in the body.

 Benjamin D. Levine, M.D.